Click here to subscribe to my free fortnightly Life Coaching Accelerators, for insider coaching tips.

 As with any business your coaching practice needs systems to keep track of prospective clients, client sessions, coaching session times, payments, expenses and so on.

 These heavily promoted software packages can be pricey and their format may not suit the particular records you want to keep.
-However, many offer a free trial period so you can try before you buy.
+So get clear on what you actually need.
+Many offer a free trial period so you can try before you buy and take a deep breath before you decide it is a good investment.

 Maybe you are confident about what you can charge.
 Maybe not!
 There are more words written about setting fees than almost any other aspect of starting a coaching business - apart from how to get clients.